fsharp/fsharp.github.io/_posts/2013-07-09-group-remit.md

 ## Interoperability

-We aim to facilitate and encourage core interoperability tooling such as
+The group aims to facilitate and encourage core interoperability tooling such as

 - Type providers to other programming languages (Java etc.)